Caldarie/Audio_segmenter/README.md

 ## audio_segmentation.ipynb

 This script assumes that there is only one speaker.
+If you need to find the optimal silence threshold and length, please use 'parameter_tester.ipynb' to find the optimal values.

 What this script will do is:
   1. Removes unnecessary long pauses/silences, but retaining natural silences which indicates the speakers thoughts or use of fillers.